Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What are the effects of a ketogenic diet?

-A ketogenic diet will usually lead to weight loss in the short term.
+A ketogenic diet usually leads to short-term weight loss.
 This may be because the diet is high in fat which keeps you feeling full for longer.

 There are some possible short-term negative effects of a keto diet, including: